symbolize-app/symbolize/rfc/db-shard.md

 ## Notes

-- Some DBs contain unstructured streams
+- Some DBs contain time-based streams
   - These need to be partitioned by capacity
   - Shard ID is still a GUID, gets registered in an index
   - Shards indexed by start timestamp